ShrutiDiwan1403/LGBTQ_1/README.md

 Joint Adoption and second-parent adoption are different.
 In both the process, both parents have equal legal parental rights.
 In joint adoption, both LGBT parents have equal participation in the process.
 In a second-parent adoption, parental rights are passed from one parent to another, splitting the rights equally.

+Armenia, Liechtenstein,	Monaco, Russia, and Turkey are the countries that do not support the LGBTQ+ community or provide any facilities.

 The map is not a choropleth map but a type of filled choropleth map, as it doesn't use thematic colour to display quantitative information (enumeration units).